carlos02rod/ser494_23fc_project/project_exploration.md

 lowering interest rates, and it reaches 0, it will decimate confidence because the only tool keeping inflation at bay has been lost, losing all leverage they had in recovering, leaving a scare in the market, massive sale offs, layoffs and a stall in commercial spending. this of course is worst case scenario... but entirely possible...

 U.S. Bureau of Labor Statistics.
 (2024).
-"Average price data - chicken."
-Retrieved from https://www.bls.gov/data/home.htm#prices
+"Average price - chicken"., https://www.bls.gov/data/home.htm#prices.

 Organisation for Economic Co-operation and Development.
 (2024).
-"Consumer Confidence Index."
-Retrieved from https://www.oecd.org
+"Consumer Confidence Index"., https://www.oecd.org.

 Federal Reserve Bank of St. Louis.
-"Effective Federal Funds Rate (FEDFUNDS)."
-FRED, Federal Reserve Bank of St. Louis, n.d., https://fred.stlouisfed.org/series/FEDFUNDS.
+"Effective Federal Funds Rate" FRED, Federal Reserve Bank of St. Louis, n.d., https://fred.stlouisfed.org/series/FEDFUNDS.

 ## Dataset Generality